 Tulum has a tropical climate that remains hot throughout the year.
 May to October is relatively cooler with occasional rains.
-November to April are dry months.
+The months from November through April are dry months.
 So, the best time to visit Tulum would be from late October to December when the weather in Tulum Mexico is ideal for Tulum excursions.
 Avoid January to March to stay away from crowds.
 If you want to enjoy Tulum, plan at least a 3-day trip.
 A week would be much better.
 So you can alternate some relaxing time with day trips from Tulum.
 I will share some itinerary-samples in another post.

 You may also like: The best time to visit Cancun